Hoop house update

 However, after we built it, I suddenly thought, “well, it doesn’t have to just be for winter veggies.
 Why not use it for growing some heat-loving veggies in the summer, too?”

 Last winter, I grew kale, arugula, tatsoi, mizuna, lettuce and corn salad (mache) in it.
-But my plan quickly became to keep the hoop house in its original location (next to our small greenhouse) and when the winter veggies were done producing, I would plant the two beds with ‘Jetstar’ tomatoes, and three varieties of melons and cucumbers each.
+My plan quickly became to keep the hoop house in its original location (next to our small greenhouse).
+Then, when the winter veggies were done, I would replant the two beds.
+I would grow ‘Jetstar’ tomatoes, and three varieties of melons and cucumbers each.

-Late this summer, we would move the hoop house to cover two different raised beds in a different area of our vegetable garden and begin the cycle of growing winter veggies in it once again.
+Late this summer, we would move the hoop house to cover two different raised beds in a different area.
+We would begin the cycle of growing winter veggies in it once again.

 Sorry to be rambling on about this but I wanted to give you some background.